 While some folks have a cutting board that may live on the counter all of the time, few people have their collection displayed on the counter at all times.
 We often encourage people to get a bigger board than they think they need, though the downside is finding a place to store it when not in use.

-As you can buy nearly all of the models we tested in multiple sizes (most from 8 x 10 inch to 18 " x 24" inch), we didn't find it helpful to compare their actual surface area.
-Instead, we focused on how thin they are, as most people stack them flat in a drawer or vertically in a cabinet or pantry.
-This is also where we noticed the softer boards not wanting to stand up if stored on end, typically falling over.
+Since nearly every model we tested is available in multiple sizes (most from 8 x 10" to 18 x 24"), we didn't find it helpful to compare their actual surface area.
+Instead, we focused on their thicknesses, as most people stack them flat in a drawer or vertically in a cabinet or pantry.
+We also noticed the softer boards not wanting to stand up if stored on end, typically falling over.

-We truly put our all into this review, testing each board, and highlighting the top performers.
-We've discussed the pros and cons of each model tested, discussing their specific uses.
-Whether someone is a newfound culinary aficionado, or a full-on professional, our review team made this the most informative and comprehensive review for folks of all levels and needs.
+We truly put our all into this review, testing each board and highlighting the top performers.
+We've discussed the pros and cons of each model, discussing their specific uses.
+Whether someone is a newfound culinary aficionado or a full-on professional, our review team made this the most informative and comprehensive review for folks of all levels and needs.

 — Ian Nicholson